rogernogueraplanesas/portugal-weather-analysis/README.md

 <br>

 ### Database structuring, and preliminary data insertion
-The data source consists of several JSON files divided into two main groups: one containing data related to the involved Portuguese weather stations, and the other containing data related to hourly observations made by the weather stations between 2018 and 2022.
+The raw data source consists of several JSON files divided into two main groups: one containing metadata related to the involved Portuguese weather stations, and the other containing data related to hourly observations made by the weather stations between 2018 and 2023.

-The first step of the project consisted of the creation of two different tables inside a new locally stored SQLite database named `weather.db`.
+The first step of the project consisted on the creation of two different tables inside a new locally stored SQLite database named `weather.db`.
-The table containing stations' data was named `stations` and the one containing records from each station was named `observations`.
+The table containing stations' data was named `stations`, and the one containing records from each station was named `observations`.

-All the JSON files were processed, and the main data extracted from them was inserted into each corresponding table.
+All the raw data was processed and inserted into each corresponding table.

 <br>
 <div align="center">